Oswego American Legion hosting spring craft show April 30

-The Oswego American Legion is hosting a Spring Craft and Vendor Show from 10 a.m. to 3 p.m. on Saturday, April 30 at the Legion Post 675, 19 W. Washington St. in Oswego.
-Entry is free.
+The Oswego American Legion is hosting a Spring Craft and Vendor Show from 10 a.m. to 3 p.m. on Saturday, April 30, at Legion Post 675, 19 W. Washington St. in Oswego.
+Admission is free.

 More than 40 vendors and crafters are participating at the event, which will take place both indoors and outside in the parking lot.